Hungarian Workers' Party (defunct)

 The Hungarian Workers' Party (Magyarországi Munkáspárt, MMP) was a political party in Hungary during the early 1920s.

 History

 The party first contested national elections in 1920 as the Hungarian National Workers' Party (Magyar Munkások Országos Pártja), winning a single seat in the parliamentary elections that year.
 By the 1922 elections it had been renamed the Hungarian Workers' Party.
-It retained its single seat, but it did not contest any further elections.
+It retained its single seat, but it did not contest any further national elections.